 Cleopatra’s Ptolemies married outside the family only four times.
 The brides were related to one another.
-They all descended from Alexander’s generals.
+They all descended from Alexander the Great’s generals.

 No, the Ptolemies were not only Greek and Macedonian.

 Cleopatra’s ancestors did marry four times outside of the family.
-They chose brides that descended from Alexander’s generals.
+Each time, they chose brides that descended from Alexander the Great’s generals.